 Total Taxable Income

-W-2 Wages/W-2G Winnings (Section A) - Section A should always be completed by residents and part-year residents of a RITA municipality who received a W-2 or W-2G.
-Non-residents should also fill out section A for wages earned in the RITA municipality from which their employer did not withhold all of the RITA municipality tax due.
+W-2 Wages/W-2G Winnings (Section A) - Section A must be completed by residents and part-year residents of a RITA municipality who received a W-2 or W-2G.
+Nonresidents should also fill out section A for wages earned in the RITA municipality from which their employer did not withhold all of the RITA municipality tax due.